Bart Sawyer

-Steven Stewart (born November 30, 1965), known by his ring name Bart Sawyer, is an American retired professional wrestler, color commentator, and occasional actor.
-He is best known for his time in Championship Wrestling USA and the United States Wrestling Association during the 1990s.
+Steven Stewart (November 30, 1965-September 12, 2023), known by his ring name Bart Sawyer, was an American professional wrestler, color commentator, and occasional actor.
+He was best known for his time in Championship Wrestling USA and the United States Wrestling Association during the 1990s.
 In his career, Sawyer also wrestled for Extreme Canadian Championship Wrestling, House of Pain Wrestling Federation, Memphis Wrestling, NWA Georgia, NWA Main Event, NWA Worldwide, World Xtreme Wrestling and W*ING.
 Additionally, he competed as a preliminary wrestler in World Championship Wrestling and the World Wrestling Federation.

 Trained by Bob Geigel, Stewart began his professional wrestling career in the World Wrestling Alliance.
 He emerged as a popular "fan favorite" in Pacific Northwest Wrestling in the early-1990s, whose gimmick was modeled after Bart Simpson, and engaged in feuds with Al Madril, Colonel DeBeers, Matt Borne and Buddy Wayne.
 Sawyer later became a "rulebreaker" himself when he relocated to the Southern United States.
 Throughout his career, Sawyer won several championships including the Championship Wrestling USA Television Championship four times, the NWA Georgia Heavyweight Championship once, the NWA North American Tag Team Championship (with Chris Michaels), and the USWA World Tag Team Championship (with Doug Masters and Flex Kavana) three times.
 He was forced to retire in 2004, following a mild stroke, after nearly 18 years in the ring.